As the price of high-quality cameras has continued to fall, the art and craft of photography have flourished.

 Before you dive into your business plan, it’s important to know the market you’re entering.

 Business planning and marketing research help you to build a more successful photography business.
+This is true whether you’re just getting started with your new photography business or growing your photography business.

 There are two major types of market research: primary and secondary.